God can work through other professed Christians who are not of the same faith community to accomplish His purposes.

 The only person in the Bible to coin a name for the Lord is Hagar in this theophanic encounter.
 Verse 13 states: “She gave this name to the Lord who spoke to her: ‘You are the God who sees me,’ for she said, ‘I have now seen the One who sees me.’”
 Though the patriarchs named places where they encountered God (Gen. 22:14; 28:16–19; 32:31; 35:15), and Hagar does the same in verse 14, she is the only human to give a name to the Lord Himself.

 The Lord has given Hagar a unique interaction on several accounts.
 The first appearance of the angel of the Lord in the Bible is to Hagar; the first time that the Lord identifies a boy to his mother before birth and names him is to Hagar; and the first and only time that a human being gives God a name is Hagar’s name given to the Lord.
 In addition to these unique aspects of the encounter, God also assures Hagar that He will apply the promise previously made to Abraham, to her son.
 In verse 10, the Lord says, “‘I will so increase your descendants that they will be too numerous to count.’”
 This promise echoes those made to Abraham regarding his descendants in Genesis 13:16: “‘I will make your offspring like the dust of the earth’” and Genesis 15:5: “He took him outside and said, ‘Look up at the heavens and count the stars—if indeed you can count them.’
 Then he said to him, ‘So shall your offspring be.’”
-With this promise, Hagar is the “only woman in the Bible to whom God gives such a promise of multiplication of seed.”16 Because the promise was made to Abraham, the child Hagar is carrying will be Abraham’s firstborn son, Hagar has been directed to return to Abraham’s household, Ishmael will subsequently participate in the sign of the covenant and be circumcised (Gen. 17:23), and the multiplication of descendants was a central component of the Lord’s promises to Abraham.
+With this promise, Hagar is the “only woman in the Bible to whom God gives such a promise of multiplication of seed.”16 Because the promise was made to Abraham that the child Hagar is carrying will be Abraham’s firstborn son, Hagar has been directed to return to Abraham’s household.
+Ishmael will subsequently participate in the sign of the covenant and be circumcised (Gen. 17:23), and the multiplication of descendants is a central component of the Lord’s promises to Abraham.
 One could conclude that this promise is God’s acknowledgement of the partial fulfillment of the covenant promise through Hagar and Abraham’s son Ishmael.

 The distinction separating the previous covenant promises from the promises made to Ishmael is the difference in the land.
 Though the Lord had previously promised the land of Canaan to Abraham’s descendants, the land promise to Ishmael recognizes that there will be further children born to Abraham, and Ishmael will not inherit the land of Canaan.
 Genesis 16:12 states, “‘he shall dwell in the presence of all his brethren’” (NKJV).
 The promise was a description of tension—a reminder that Ishmael’s descendants would not receive the land of Canaan, but that the Lord would indeed preserve them in the same area as Abraham’s later descendants.